ManimCommunity/awesome-manim/docs/source/contributing.rst

       git clone https://github.com/<your-username>/awesome-manim.git

    ..
 WARNING::
-      Do not clone the AwesomeManim repository.
+      Do not clone the ManimCommunity/awesome-manim repository.
 You must clone your own fork.

 #.
 Change the directory to enter the project folder: